 In section 12, we present a direct way of realization for type I seesaw scenario implementation with ($Z_6 \times Z_2$) discrete symmetry not related to zero textures.
 In section 13, we pursue the direct method of realization but now for type II seesaw scenario implementation with ($Z_2^\prime \times Z_2$) discrete symmetry.
-One can consider these outlined sections as an exercise in model building aiming to show that the studied texture of vanishing subtrace can be generated at the Lagrangian level by symmetry considerations in which the symmetry is exact but broken spontaneously.
-As a final remark, the presented method of `rotation' is applicable to any specific pattern which can be generated from the zero-texture pattern via a unitary transformation.
+One can consider these outlined sections as an exercise in model building aiming to show that the studied texture of vanishing subtrace can be generated at the Lagrangian level by symmetry considerations in which the symmetry is exact but broken spontaneously. { The two ``indirect'' and ``direct'' methods are on equal footing, and one should not discriminate one against the other.
+It is just that the fields assignments in the ``indirect'' method turn out to be more complex, so we sought a ``mathematical'' method in order to find them. } As a final remark, the presented method of `rotation' is applicable to any specific pattern which can be generated from the zero-texture pattern via a unitary transformation.